DrAndyWest/IntroToROS/Exercises_IntroToROS.md

 #### Building the Catkin Workspace

-Once the directories have been created we need to "build" the catkin workspace, simply using:
+Once the directories have been created we need to "make" the catkin workspace, simply using:
-`catkin build`
+`catkin_make`
 Once you have packages and nodes, this process will compile any C++ code and make sure other packages and ROS in general are aware of the packages and nodes.

+*:sparkles:ROS Tip - there is also the catkin build tool, which is [regarded as a better tool](https://catkin-tools.readthedocs.io/en/latest/migration.html) than the default catkin_make.
+It can be installed with `sudo apt install python3-catkin-tools` in a terminal session*

 #### Sourcing the Workspace